-The Kachera, one of the five Kakars (K’s) is a cotton undergarment worn knee length.
-It symbolizes dignity, modesty and honor.
-From a practical health perspective, the kachaera creates a pocket of air around the thigh that balances minerals in the body, specifically calcium and magnesium.
-The Indian style features the nala, or draw-string (although elastic is an option) as was originally given and is considered a part of the technology.
+Kacheras are one of the five articles of faith for Sikhs.
+They are a cotton undergarment worn knee length, which symbolizes dignity, modesty and honor.
+From a practical health perspective, kacheras create a pocket of air around the thigh that balances minerals in the body — specifically calcium and magnesium.
+Wearing kacheras keeps the circulation strong and the nervous system in balance by maintaining the Ida and Pingala nerve channels in the second chakra.
+The Indian style features a nala, or drawstring (although elastic is an option), which was originally given as part of this yogic technology.
 The symbolic gesture of tying the string in a knot reminds one of their purity, chastity and grace and, outside of marriage, to view each male as a brother, uncle, son or husband and woman as sister, aunt, wife or daughter.

 There are two different styles.
 The Indian Kachera has a nala (drawstring).
 The Kachera with elastic (the “American” version) is worn closer to the body.

 The Kachera with elastic is currently the only style available.